dhanushan16/SQL-Practice/DML/DML_Interview_Questions.md

 ### 16. Does DELETE remove the table permanently?

 **Answer:**
 No. DELETE removes only the data stored in the table.
-The table remains available for future operations.
+The table structure remains available.

 ---

 ### 17. Which command is used to remove all records from a table while keeping the structure?

 **Answer:**

-`DELETE` without a WHERE clause or `TRUNCATE` can remove all records while keeping the table structure.
+`DELETE` without a WHERE clause and `TRUNCATE` can remove all records while keeping the table structure unchanged.